 Much of Donne's writing, as in the unfinished Progresse of the Soule, is not of the beautified language typical of Elizabethan poets; Donne's works contain many startling paradoxes, or conceits, typical of the metaphysical poets.
 Much of his work was considered too erotic or too cynical for the taste of his contemporaries; many of his peers thought it unpoetic, but more modern readers have been captivated by it.
 Donne's most widely read and largely accepted work is Songs and Sonnets, which is comprised of both religious and love poetry.
 Within these poems is a voice, uncommon for writers of his era, that transcends time and communicates to the reader the passion and the anguish felt by Donne as he wrote.
 Many of the poems in Songs and Sonnets were dedicated to his patroness, Lucy, Countess of Bedford; to his spiritual beliefs; and to his life-long problems with the renunciation of his Catholic faith.

 Donne was not published widely during his lifetime; however, much of his poetry was published in the years immediately following his death, and his son published over 150 of his sermons in 1640, 1649 and 1661 in three folios.
 Donne was not truly appreciated until modern times when such notable writers as T.S.
 Eliot have given praise to his work.

-Click the Amazon logo to find books by or about John Donne or the Google logo to search the web for more information.
+Click the Amazon logo to find books by or about John Donne or the Bing logo to search the web for more information.